lob/hapi-bookshelf-models/README.md

 - ```plugins``` [Bookshelf.js Plugins](http://bookshelfjs.org/#Plugins) the _registry_ plugin is required
 - ```models``` directory where you Bookshelf.js models are defined
 - ```base``` (optional) function that applies the Bookshelf.js [extend method](http://bookshelfjs.org/#Model-extend) and returns the extended model, example below.
+- ```namespace``` (optional) string that will control how models are exposed in the plugin.
+The intent is to support models coming from multiple knex connections or to logically segment models.
+Models can be accessed via `server.plugins.bookshelf.{namespace}.model('ModelName')`

 ### Example ```base```
 ```javascript